Absolute Melbourne Jobs

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-After your first seven nights you will need to organise your own accommodation.
-Many of our travellers either extend their stay in a hostel or share a flat with the people they meet in their first week.
-The local team will advise you on accommodation options in the city.
+After your first 7 nights you'll need to organise your own accommodation.
+Many of our travellers choose to share a flat with the new friends they've made during their first week.
+Our local team will help you explore accommodation options in the city.

 The minimum age to join this group trip is 18.